 - Out-of-Pocket Costs.
 Medicare may leave you with out-of-pocket costs, including copayments, coinsurance, and deductibles.
 Although Medicare covers most medically necessary inpatient and outpatient health expenses, it sometimes does not pay 100% of your medical bills.

 - Prescription Drug Coverage.
 Medicare drug coverage has a coverage gap, also called the donut hole.
-MedicareResources.org reports that in 2022, you’ll enter the donut hole when you and your plan’s spending reaches $4,430.
+MedicareResources.org reports that you’ll enter the donut hole when you and your plan’s spending reaches $4,430.
 Once in the donut hole, you’ll pay 25% of the cost of drugs.
 And you leave the donut hole and enter the catastrophic coverage level when your spending and manufacturer discounts reach $7,050.
 Use Medicare Open Enrollment to evaluate supplemental prescription drug plans for additional Medicare insurance coverage during the gap.

 How Can I Benefit From Switching Medicare Plans During Open Enrollment?

 If you use Medicare Open Enrollment to shop around to compare Medicare insurance options, you might be able to find better, more comprehensive coverage at a lower price.
-For example, according to MedicareResources.Org, in 2021, 98% of Medicare Advantage plans offered telehealth, 96% provided fitness benefits, 92% included preventive dental benefits, and 91% covered eye exams.
+For example, according to MedicareResources.Org, 98% of Medicare Advantage plans offered telehealth, 96% provided fitness benefits, 92% included preventive dental benefits, and 91% covered eye exams.

 Hearing loss is another area where you can benefit from a switch in plans.
 In 2021, 88% of Medicare plans offered coverage for hearing aids.